A society’s humanity and unity rest on the extent to which its people demand good food and can expect to receive it.

 Strategy: Food problems and solutions exhibit much commonality across the globe; strategy based on architecture is the glue to connect participants in a practical cause.

 The challenge is not simply to make better food available worldwide.
 It is for people to choose more plant food and less animal food, and prefer natural food to factory food.
 It is to play a major role in reducing global warming.
 It is to reduce the aggregate of public and private costs associated with food.
 It is for food commerce to contribute positively to local culture.
 That all these benefits can derive from a practical approach to a new food system is what encourages us.
+Building Local Food is a policy issue, not a technical challenge, and to make it happen locally starts with informed dialogue globally.

 So how much value does the proposed system represent in terms of the functional benefits it can deliver?
 A qualitative answer comes from briefly outlining the requirements that I set down in deriving it: